 What happens if a flat geometric shape, such as a rectangle, begins to rotate rapidly relative to one of its sides?

-Only by rotation can we create a new geometric solid in space.
+We create a new geometric solid in space by rotation.

 The side surfaces of the cylinder are formed by the sides of a rotating rectangle.

 The official definition for such geometric bodies is as follows:

 The solids of revolution are volume bodies that arise when a flat geometric figure bounded by a curve rotates around an axis lying in the same plane.